DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 ## How to do an SKE course

-When you apply for teacher training in England, talk to your training provider if you think you need to improve your subject knowledge.
-They’ll help you decide if you need to complete an SKE course, and may make it a condition of their offer to train with them.
+If you think you need to improve your subject knowledge then talk to your training provider when you apply for teacher training in England.
+They’ll help you to decide if you'll benefit from a SKE course.
+You can only complete a funded SKE course if your training provider makes it a condition of the offer to train with them.

-You’ll choose your SKE course provider, but your teacher training provider can help you decide on the right one for you.
+You can choose your SKE course provider, but your teacher training provider can help you decide on the right one for you.

 ### SKE subjects